dianakaal/coding-practice-2024/Readme.md

 Go to the folder of this project called `backend`

-Run `npx nodemon server.js`
+Run `npm run dev`

-This will allow you to make code changes and they will come into effect immediately.
+This will allow you to make code changes to the backend and they will come into effect immediately.

 ## Next